 Innovation at the Interface of Academia and Industry

-The relationship between USC IBT and its partners propels research forward, bringing us one step closer to translating our basic science discoveries into real clinical applications.
+The relationship between IBT and its partners propels research forward, bringing us one step closer to translating our basic science discoveries into real clinical applications.

 ⋅ Approximately $14 million in additional collaborative grants and sponsored programs have been captured.

 ⋅ 10 new start-up companies have been founded

 An Institute without Borders

 Our multidisciplinary initiatives extend to over 40 locations worldwide.